ExtraSharp/BlazorWeatherApp/README.md

 https://blazor-weather-app.azurewebsites.net/

-Simple Blazor Web application that reads current weather data from an api and displays today's historical averages.
+Simple Blazor Web application that reads current weather data from an api and displays today's historical averages as well as the climate chart for the selected station.

+## Technologies Used
+* C#
+* .NET 8.0
+* Blazor Web App
+* RestAPI
+* Syncfusion Blazor Components

 ## To-Do List